 When you tap the menu icon on the Book map screen you are presented with the menu above.
 Menu options are explained below:

 Page Browser can be used to navigate between pages like in a photo album by showing thumbnails of the pages as a grid.
 You can open Page Browser by tapping on the Book Map or from the menu.
-You can also assign a gesture for quick access.
+You can also assign a gesture for easier access.

 Book map and page browser has an Alternative theme with a different shading scheme which you can activate from their hamburger menus.
 This theme uses alternating colors for the chapter headings so chapter boundaries is more visible in the Book map and Page browser.
 But the usage of gray color in this theme requires flashing to black so it might be distracting for some users.
 You can try both and use the one you like.